 What are the advantages of new build homes?New build properties often appeal to homebuyers as they typically come with a warranty such as the National House Building Council (NHBC) 10-year certificate which protects you if there are any major defects in the building work.

 You may also be able to choose your own fittings and finishes such as tiles, carpets, kitchen and bathroom.

 They also have the advantage that you won’t be involved in a chain, which can make the whole buying process much easier.

 Another benefit is that new homes are typically more energy-efficient than older properties, which could save you money on your gas and electricity bills.

 Securing a new build mortgageIf you’re considering buying a new build property, your first step should be to speak to a mortgage broker.
 We can help you work out how much you can afford to borrow and what it'll cost.
-We can also check if you're eligible for any home-buying schemes, such as Help to Buy.
+We can also check if you're eligible for any home-buying schemes, such as Shared Ownership.